What does a Family Support Worker do?

 There’s no such thing as a typical day for a Family Support Worker, but that’s part of the appeal of doing this type of work!

-The role can be varied, but you may have a focussed role dealing with a particular issue, or group of people.
+The role can be varied, but you may have a focused role dealing with a particular issue or group of people.
 For example, you could be working within a school setting with children that have special educational needs, or other additional needs.
 They may need help with behavioural, social or emotional well-being, or you could be helping vulnerable children cope with transitions between schools, or issues with life at home.
 In this setting, you would put plans together to help those in your care, and work closely with parents, carers and school staff to help implement these plans.

-You could be assigned to work with families (perhaps in conjunction with a social worker) within their homes focussing on particular issues.
+You could be assigned to work with families (perhaps in conjunction with a social worker) within their homes focusing on particular issues.
 For example, you could spend time accompanying children to court for care related proceedings, or you could be working in the community offering support sessions such as parenting skills in a group setting.

 Generally speaking, you can expect to work standard office hours, but this may include evenings and weekends depending on who you are working with.